lsst-tstn/tstn-017/index.rst

 The following CI tests are required on all configuration repos (e.g. ``ts_config_attcs``):

     #.
 Verify that location configuration files exist for all sites
     #.
-Verification that ``_init.yaml`` plus each of the site-dependent configuration files provide a full and valid schema
+Verify that ``_init.yaml``, when used in conjunction with each of the site-dependent configuration files, provides a complete schema
     #.
-Verification that all configuration files in the configuration repository are valid against the current schema for the associated CSC.
+Verify all configuration files in the configuration repository against the current schema for the associated CSC.
     #.
-Verification that new and/or updated configurations have updated metadata
+Verify that new and/or updated configurations have updated metadata
     #.
 Verify that "default" is never used as a label

 The following CI tests are required on all configurable CSC repos (e.g. ``ts_ATDome``):

     #.
-Verification that no defaults are set in the schema.
+Verify that no defaults are set in the schema.
     #.
-Verification that all config files in the configuration repository (e.g. ``ts_config_attcs``) are valid against the current schema.
+Verify that all configuration files in the configuration repository (e.g. ``ts_config_attcs``) are verified against the current schema.

 .. _section-system-requirements: